 - It does not contain random numbers.

 - It helps search engines to better understand the topic.

 - Looks good on human eyes.

-It is very important to check & fix the URL structure before launching a website.
-But if you publish your website and change the URL structure later, it may seriously impact search engine visibility.
+It is very important to check & fix the URL structure before you launch your website.
+But if you publish your website and change the URL structure later, it may seriously impact search engine visibility and generate 404 errors.

-So it’s one of the most important checklists for launching a website.
+So it’s one of the most important checklists.

 launching a website with dummy text (placeholder content) is a nightmare.
 If you don’t know, publishing or launching a new website is a big turning point, though most of us don’t want to care about it.
 But in reality, it’s the birthday of a website.

-You got a checklist that you should ensure before you launch a website.
+You got a checklist that you should implement before publishing your website.
 I wrote this checklist based on 6 years of practical experience in the web development industry.
 And I believe it will help you in the long run.